LauKH312/passmanager/README.md

 Some important features are omitted from this project, as they are not the focus of the project.
 Most are relatively minor or trivial additions.
 Omissions include:

 - No password strength checking
-- Password length not configurable.
+- Generated password length not configurable.